hegelocampus/dothask/README.md

 ![Tests](https://github.com/hegelocampus/dothask/workflows/Haskell%20CI/badge.svg)
 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 Dotfile setup automation written in Haskell.
 Heavily inspired by @anishathalye's [dotbot](https://github.com/anishathalye/dotbot).

+If you're unfamiliar with dotfiles as a concept I would recommed you read [this article to learn more.](https://medium.com/@webprolific/getting-started-with-dotfiles-43c3602fd789)

 ## Installation:
 Clone this repository and install dothask with the following commands: